 Additional sampling protocols should be applied to lots over 20lbs.
 For example, requiring 2 potency and microbiological tests to be sure to capture the variability in the larger lots.
-This sampling should also increase increase in casaple size.
+This sampling should also increase incrementally, similar to the increase in sample size.

 Are flower lot samples allowed to be ground prior to submission?
 This would be a mechanism to hide adulteration.
-How will al alb know if entire lot was ground?
+How will a lab know if entire lot was ground?

 Labs "must" fail or reject sample should remain "may".
 It is impossible for labs to determine, with certainty, if samples collected are representative of the lots or identify all adulterations.
 If this burden is placed on the labs, clear and concise guidelines for adulterations (identification, types, protocols) need to be defined by the LCB.

-5373 Guide Meridian, Suite F-101 Bellingham, WA 98226 Labs are not enforcement.
+5373 Guide Meridian.
+Suite F-101

+Bellingham, WA 98226

+Labs are not enforcement.
 They are a third party that provides required data and information to the LCB and the licensee for consumer protection and safety.
-LCB sets the standards and determines which products can and cannot be soil.
+LCB sets the standards and determines which products can and cannot be sold.
 Labs do not fail samples.

 In the case of failing a sample for a bad QA sample, or containing a prohibited compound not explicitly listed in WAC 314-55, what is the mechanism that labs would use to "fail" a sample?
 How would the labs inform the LCB of the failed test?

 Labs should be allowed to reference samples for any test, not limited to the ones currently listed.
 Best practices in science utilize the ability to collaborate on difficult or unusual samples to ensure accuracy and develop new methods.

+Microbiology

-Microbiology STEC needs to be clearly defined.
+STEC needs to be clearly defined.
 Does this only include E. coli O157:H7?

+Foreign Matter

-Foreign Matter The addition of allowable retests should be included.
-What areas of testing can request retest?
-What is the rangent, one hair or 1 mammalian excreta may be too small.
+The addition of one insect fragment, one hair or 1 mammalian excreta may be too small.
 Does this match with standards in other industries?
 Will these amounts increase if lot sizes increase?
 Is one hair referring to human hair only, or does it include fur and fibers?
+The presence of visible mold should be added to this list.

+Retest/remediation

+A clear definition of allowable retests should be included.
+What areas of testing can request retest?
+What is the range of failures that are allowed to be retested?

+Methods and protocols for remediation should be clearly defined.

+Edibles

+WAC 314-55 should define allowable error range on edibles.
+For example, 10 mg/g +/- 1mg/g.
+Proficiency Tests

+Proficiency Tests should be reduced in frequency.
+For example, after passing 2 consecutive rounds for a parameter, the parameter PT is only required once per year as long as a passing PT is achieved.

-The presence of visible mol should be added to this l 5373 Guide Meridian, Suite F-101 Bellingham, WA 98226 It is not possible for labs to meet the requirement of "manage, analyze and report all PT samples in the same manner as customer samples" until PT are available in cannabis matrix.
+5373 Guide Meridian, Suite F-101

+Bellingham, WA 98226

+It is not possible for labs to meet the requirement of "manage, analyze and report all PT samples in the same manner as customer samples" until PT are available in cannabis matrix.